ealpert/AlpertBST260Project/README.md

 Frequently Asked Questions:
-- How many individals participate? *Approximately 34,000 are interviewed and 21,000 examined.*
+- How many individuals participate? *Approximately 34,000 are interviewed and 21,000 examined.*
 - What is the response rate? *85% for interviews and 78% for exams.
 These are relatively high!*
 - How is the complex sampling design accounted for in the analysis? *Survey procedures need to be used in statistical analysis, so weights are applied to the data to provide unbiased national estimates.*
 - What are the main limitations of this data? *Since the data is cross-sectional, causality can't be determined.
 Information may be subject to recall bias.
 Sample sizes for certain variables may be small.*